jesperingels/meesterproef-1819/README.md

 ## Design decisions
 Our products most important design decisions were the following:

-* Light / Dark mode
+* Light / Dark mode (the user works mostly at night)
-* Saving your research progress in boards
+* Saving your research progress in boards (the user wants to have an overview of their research)
-* Linking pieces of data together in multiple ways
+* Linking pieces of data together in multiple ways (helps the user to draw conclusions from their research)

 ## User goal
 The most important user goal is for the user to be able to effectively draw conclusions form their research by storing and linking the data.